Topology of the space of bi-orderings of a free group on two generators: Introduction

-The critical fact from the above proof is the construction in steps $1-3$.
-More generally, each countable left-ordered group order-preserving embeds into $Homeo_+{\R}$ in a similar way.
+The critical part of the above proof is the construction in steps \ref{step1}-\ref{step3}.
+More generally, each countable left-ordered group order-preserving embeds into $\h$ in a similar way.
 This embedding is called the \emph{dynamical realization of a left-ordered group}.
-In this sense, $Homeo_+{\R}$ is an ambient left-ordered group.

-In this paper we study the space $O(F_2)$ of orderings of a free group $F_2$ on $2$ generators.
+In this paper, we study the space $O(F_2)$ of orderings of a free group $F_2$ on two generators.

 The main result of this paper is the following theorem: